 Our PP children with an underlying learning difficulty require a more regular approach to their intervention in order to ensure they make good progress for them and meet their personalised targets and we utilise our most experienced Learning Support Assistants for this.
 For other more complex learning difficulties, we use funding to provide training for all staff to help us meet needs.

 Our aim is to promote a sense of belonging and wellbeing for all pupils.
 We especially recognise how those pupils who are categorised as looked after, may have experienced more exposure to ACEs.
 As a result, we have provided staff with training regarding ACEs and supporting children who have experienced adverse childhood experiences.
 We have 2 fully trained Nurture Support assistants with dedicated time in the school timetable, one of whom has received additional training related to attachment-based games.
 Our Healthy Minds initiative has been well embedded since 2018, with the emotional barriers to learning of our Pupil Premium Pupils’ at the forefront of our minds when planning the content.
 This is an ongoing initiative which we recognise as crucial to enable all our children to reach their academic potential.
 The theme in May 2026 will be focused around the theme of belonging.
-In addition to this, we currently have 2 BACP registered counsellors working with the school on a weekly basis, one whom whom has specialisms in adoption and neurodiversity.
+In addition to this, we currently have 2 BACP registered counsellors working with the school on a weekly basis, one whom has specialisms in adoption and neurodiversity.

 Attendance is a key factor for all children to achieve their full potential and not missing essential learning time.
 The use of clubs and after school clubs to support attendance is also supplemented by the Pupil Premium Grant.